CCGCAM/ToolsRTM/README.md

 # ToolsRTM

-An R packages with tools for simulating radiative transfer (RT) models
+An R packages with tools for simulating radiative transfer (RT) models at Sentinel-2 scales

 ## Getting started